NEW FOR 2016 - Bed & Breakfast Guide

-Ireland Hidden Gems is an independent travel website written by Irish travel writer and photographer Susan Byron a native of Dublin, now living on the West Coast of Ireland in County Clare (that is me on the right).
-It is designed to highlight only the very best of what my country has to offer the independent visitor or curious browser.
-It is about quality not quantity, which is why my recommendations are limited to the Top 10 in each category instead of a hit or miss list of multiple choices.
-Based on five years of personal research and a lifetime of experience, these are listed under titles, which include the spectacular landscapes historic castles, mysterious sacred places as well as our rich culture and ancient traditions.
+Ireland Hidden Gems is an independent travel website written by Irish travel writer, photographer and adventurer Susan Byron a native of Dublin, now living on the West Coast of Ireland in County Clare.
+It is designed to highlight only the best of what Ireland has to offer the independent traveller or curious web browser.
+It is about quality not quantity, which is why my recommendations are limited to the Top 10 in each category instead of a dubious list of multiple hit or miss choices.
+These recommendations are based on seven years of personal research and a lifetime of experience as a proud citizen of Ireland.

-The Hidden Gems are those little known, extra special places or other interesting Things To Do and See at each location, which you will not find in any of the regular guidebooks.
+The Hidden Gems are those little known, extra special places or other interesting things to do and see at each location, which you won't find in any of the regular guidebooks.
 These are listed separately at the bottom of each page.
-For example, did you know that near the Cliffs of Moher there is a very famous holy well named after St Brigid who was a Celtic Goddess long before she was credited with being a Christian Saint!
-A golden beach Fanore from the Irish 'Fainne an Oir' or 'Ring of Gold', boat trips to the Aran Islands not to mention some of the best surfing and traditional music in the West.
+For example, did you know that near the Cliffs of Moher there is an ancient holy well named after St Brigid who was a Celtic Goddess long before she was credited with being a Christian Saint!
+A golden beach at Fanore from the Irish 'Fáinne an Óir' which means ring of gold, boat trips to the Aran Islands not to mention some of the best surfing and traditional music in the West of Ireland....

-Things To Do is an A-Z listing of the best (not the obvious) Visitor Attractions complete with 10 Hidden Gems at each location, with Google maps and clickable links for further information, ticket prices, opening times etc.
+Ireland's Hidden Gems - Things To Do 2016 contains the Top 10 listings of the best (not necessarily the obvious) Visitor Attractions complete with 10 Hidden Gems at each location, with Google maps and clickable links for further information, ticket prices, opening times etc.